gorodulin/assemblr/README.md

 ----------

 * Write specs.
-* Make 8px alignment functional.
+* Make 8px alignment work as intended.
-* Calculate number of rows if `--rows auto` argument is given.
+* Auto-adjust number of rows if `--rows auto`.
-* Extract ::CoreExt classes to a gem.
+* Extract ::CoreExt classes into a gem.